Lira–Gulu–Nebbi–Arua High Voltage Power Line

-The Lira–Gulu–Nebbi–Arua High Voltage Power Line is a high voltage electricity power line, under construction in Uganda.
+The Lira–Gulu–Nebbi–Arua High Voltage Power Line is an operational high voltage electricity power line in Uganda.
 It connects the high voltage substation at Lira, in Lira District, to another high voltage substation at Arua, in Arua District, all in the Northern Region of the country.

 Location

 The 132 kilo Volt power line starts at the 132kV substation at Lira, approximately 337 km, by road, north of Kampala, Uganda's capital and largest city.
 The power line travels in a general northwesterly direction to Gulu, the largest city in Northern Uganda, a distance of approximately 110 km, by road from Lira.

 From Gulu, the power line continues in a general southwesterly direction to Nebbi, in Nebbi District, approximately 173 km away, by road.
 From Nebbi, the power line turns northwest and runs another 80 km, to end in the city of Arua.
 The power line which does not track the roads all the time has a total length of about 294 km.